Tests of general relativity: Perihelion precession of Mercury

 Mercury deviates from the precession predicted from these Newtonian effects.
 This anomalous rate of precession of the perihelion of Mercury's orbit was first recognized in 1859 as a problem in celestial mechanics, by Urbain Le Verrier.
 His re-analysis of available timed observations of transits of Mercury over the Sun's disk from 1697 to 1848 showed that the actual rate of the precession disagreed from that predicted from Newton's theory by 38″ (arcseconds) per tropical century (later re-estimated at 43″ by Simon Newcomb in 1882).
 A number of ad hoc and ultimately unsuccessful solutions were proposed, but they tended to introduce more problems.
 Le Verrier suggested that another hypothetical planet might exist to account for Mercury's behavior.
 The previously successful search for Neptune based on its perturbations of the orbit of Uranus led astronomers to place some faith in this possible explanation, and the hypothetical planet was even named Vulcan.
 Finally, in 1908, W. W. Campbell, Director of the Lick Observatory, after the comprehensive photographic observations by Lick astronomer, Charles D. Perrine, at three solar eclipse expeditions, stated, "In my opinion, Dr. Perrine's work at the three eclipses of 1901, 1905, and 1908 brings the observational side of the famous intramercurial-planet problem definitely to a close."
 Subsequently, no evidence of Vulcan was found and Einstein's 1915 general theory accounted for Mercury's anomalous precession.
 Einstein wrote to Michele Besso, "Perihelion motions explained quantitatively ... you will be astonished".

 In general relativity, this remaining precession, or change of orientation of the orbital ellipse within its orbital plane, is explained by gravitation being mediated by the curvature of spacetime.
 Einstein showed that general relativity agrees closely with the observed amount of perihelion shift.
 This was a powerful factor motivating the adoption of general relativity.

-Although earlier measurements of planetary orbits were made using conventional telescopes, more accurate measurements are now made with radar.
+Although earlier measurements of planetary orbits were made using conventional telescopes, more accurate measurements are now made with planetary radar and by radio ranging to Mercury orbiters such as MESSENGER.
 The total observed precession of Mercury is (574.10 ± 0.65)″ per century relative to the inertial ICRF.
 This precession can be attributed to the following causes: